JockLawrie/Schemata.jl/README.md

 Although a schema can be specified in code, it is more practical to specify it in a configuration file.
 This has the added benefit of sharing it with non-technical data custodians and researchers, providing a common language for discussing data-related issues.
-Indeed the 3 use cases listed above can be carried out without writing any Julia code - just call one of the scripts in the `scripts` directory.
+Indeed the 3 use cases listed above can be carried out without writing any Julia code - just run the `compare` script in the `scripts` directory.

 # Usage